 We built the fastest production-level zkVM in the industry, centered around our self-developed zkMIPS (later renamed Ziren); in terms of the challenge model, we successfully explored and advanced the research and development of BitVM2, maintaining a leading position in this field and laying a feasible foundation for native BTC cross-layer interaction;

-At the same time, we were the first to launch a decentralized Sequencer network in the Bitcoin ecosystem, and we are still the only one, allowing Layer2 to no longer rely on single-point operations, inheriting the decentralized security of Bitcoin structurally.
+At the same time, we were the first to launch a decentralized Sequencer network in the Bitcoin ecosystem, and we are still the only one, allowing Layer2 to no longer rely on single-point operations, structurally inheriting the decentralized security of Bitcoin.

-Additionally, we launched an incentive system priced in native BTC, distributing over 2 BTC and some USDT incentives to the community, with all rewards being real assets rather than virtual points.
-These achievements prove that we have not only achieved technological innovation but also built a long-term sustainable system on the economic and community levels.
+Additionally, we launched an incentive system priced in native BTC, allocating over 2 BTC and some USDT incentives to the community, with all rewards being real assets rather than virtual points.
+These achievements demonstrate that we have not only achieved technological innovation but also built a long-term sustainable system at the economic and community levels.

 2. ChainCatcher: GOAT has always emphasized that it is the first native ZK Rollup to achieve real-time proving.
-Why can it be said to be the first native ZK Rollup to achieve real-time proving?
+Why can you say it is the first native ZK Rollup to achieve real-time proving?
 How did you achieve this?
 What does it mean after achieving it?

-The key to achieving this lies in the high-performance architecture of Ziren—it runs efficiently on the CPU, supports GPU hardware acceleration, parallel proving, and pipelined scheduling, and can scale to a distributed proving network.
-Combined with the challenge arbitration mechanism of BitVM2, we ensure that all proof results have verifiability at the Bitcoin mainnet level.
+The key to this achievement lies in Ziren's high-performance architecture—it runs efficiently on the CPU, supports GPU hardware acceleration, parallel proving, and pipelined scheduling, and can scale a distributed proving network.
+Combined with BitVM2's challenge arbitration mechanism, we enable all proof results to have verifiability at the Bitcoin mainnet level.

 For users, this means lower latency and faster finality, further enhancing the efficiency of their assets; for developers and ecosystem projects, this signifies that ZK Rollup has officially transitioned from the experimental stage to the production-level application stage.

-3. ChainCatcher: The roadmap indicates that the technical upgrades and product releases in Q4 are very dense, such as the BitVM-GC testnet, BitVM2 Beta-Mainnet, Ziren GPU Prover open-source, DOGE cross-chain bridge, etc. Can you explain the key objectives behind these upgrades?
+3. ChainCatcher: The roadmap mentions that the technical upgrades and product releases in Q4 are very dense, such as the BitVM-GC testnet, BitVM2 Beta-Mainnet, Ziren GPU Prover open source, DOGE cross-chain bridge, etc. Can you explain the key objectives behind these upgrades?
 Which one do you consider the "highest priority"?

-Kevin: The Q4 roadmap can be described as our most intensive season to date, with the core goal of truly making Bitcoin "liquid."
+Kevin: The Q4 roadmap can be said to be our most intensive season to date, with the core goal of making Bitcoin truly "liquid."
 All upgrades and product releases revolve around three directions:

 First, to make cross-layer transactions of native BTC faster and safer; second, to reduce the cost and latency of ZK proving to a level that can support large-scale applications; third, to improve the decentralized structure of the Sequencer, ensuring it is auditable, verifiable, and participatory.
 If I had to choose the highest priority among these tasks, it would undoubtedly be the launch of BitVM2 Beta-Mainnet.
 It determines the ultimate security of our BTC cross-layer interaction and is key to whether the entire ecosystem can truly achieve the free flow of native assets.

-4. ChainCatcher: Specifically, what do the release of the BitVM-GC white paper and testnet, as well as the open-source release of the Ziren GPU Prover, mean in terms of these important technical upgrades?
+4. ChainCatcher: Specifically, what do the releases of the BitVM-GC white paper and testnet, as well as the open-source release of Ziren GPU Prover, signify?

-Kevin: The release of the BitVM-GC white paper and testnet marks that we have systematically optimized and engineered the complex "challenge and arbitration mechanism" using cutting-edge technology research.
+Kevin: The release of the BitVM-GC white paper and testnet marks our systematic optimization and engineering implementation of the complex "challenge and arbitration mechanism" through cutting-edge technology research.

 The openness of the white paper means that the community and other development teams can conduct standardized security audits and functional reproductions based on it, thereby lowering the entry threshold for Bitcoin Layer2.

-5. ChainCatcher: Safebox, as the launched "zero-risk" native Bitcoin yield product, can you elaborate on its sources of yield?
+5. ChainCatcher: As the already launched "zero-risk" native Bitcoin yield product, can you elaborate on the source of its yield?
 How can it achieve "zero risk"?

 Kevin: SafeBox is currently the first product in the market to achieve native BTC yield with "zero risk."

-Specifically, the yield mainly comes from three parts: the distribution of network transaction gas fees, sharing of MEV (Maximum Extractable Value) income, and ecological returns linked to miner incentives.
-All these revenues are realized through on-chain verifiable rules, not relying on secondary market token inflation, thus having extremely low risk exposure.
+Specifically, the yield mainly comes from three parts: distribution of network transaction gas fees, sharing of MEV (maximum extractable value) income, and ecological returns linked to miner incentives.
+All these revenues are achieved through on-chain verifiable rules, without relying on secondary market token inflation, thus having extremely low risk exposure.

-6. ChainCatcher: The roadmap mentions that user incentives will also be upgraded.
-You emphasized in your open letter that GOAT is providing real incentives and has already distributed 2 BTC.
+6. ChainCatcher: The roadmap mentions that there will also be upgrades for user incentives.
+You emphasized in your open letter that GOAT is providing real incentives and has allocated 2 BTC.
 Can you share what unique methods you have adopted to achieve real incentives?

 Kevin: We have always emphasized "real incentives," meaning that what is distributed to users and contributors are real assets, not virtual points or non-redeemable tokens.

-So far, we have distributed over 2 BTC and several USDT to community contributors as rewards for community activities, volunteers, moderators, and ambassadors.
+So far, we have distributed over 2 BTC and several USDT to community contributors for rewarding community activities, volunteers, moderators, and ambassadors.

 At the same time, we have established a settlement mechanism linking contribution levels to rewards, ensuring that incentives are proportional to actual ecological contributions.
 Through this model, we have enhanced community trust and established a sustainable incentive loop.